-Money laundering is a complex criminal activity that involves the processing and concealing of illicitly obtained funds to make them appear legitimate.
+Money laundering or Interpol money laundering is a complex criminal activity that involves the processing and concealing of illicitly obtained funds to make them appear legitimate.
 This is achieved through a series of financial transactions and manipulations to hide the true origin of the funds, thereby integrating them into the legitimate financial system.
 Money laundering is a significant global problem, as it facilitates organized crime, drug trafficking, terrorism financing, and corruption.
 In response, international law enforcement organizations like Interpol play a crucial role in combating this financial crime.

 Interpol, the International Criminal Police Organization, is a global law enforcement agency that supports and enhances cooperation among 194 member countries.
 With its headquarters in Lyon, France, Interpol aims to detect, prevent, and suppress various transnational crimes, including money laundering.
 It achieves this goal by providing essential tools, services, and resources to help its member countries efficiently detect and prosecute criminals involved in money laundering.